DaneHarrison/Handler/README.md

 3. Testing:
 Gestures are detected by distances between different hand points, therefore, to test which hand points are most unique to a given gesture it is useful to use the setup gesture.
 This option can easily be toggled through the SETUP_MODE constant  in [main]()

+4. Distances:
+Currently, gestures are detected based on distances between different hand points.
+However, these will vary between users and distances

 <br>